ItineraryPlaces to VisitThe Regions of Iceland

 5. Northwestern Region (Norðurland Vestra)

-The Northwestern Region of Iceland, known as Norðurland Vestra, close to the Westfjords, is also a vast land with little population.
-But, at the same time, it’s full of natural beauty, historical sites, and unique attractions.
+The Northwestern Region of Iceland, known as Norðurland Vestra, is close to the Westfjords.
+It is also a vast land with little population, but it’s full of natural beauty, historical sites, and unique attractions.

 The region is also famous for its horse culture.
 One of the most iconic animals in this Nordic country is the Icelandic horse.
 These gentle and friendly creatures are small but powerful.
 Many have been domesticated while some others remain wild.
 There are tours available, and you can have the experience of exploring the amazing landscapes this region has while riding these magnificent beasts.